Foly93/RPIS_FragmentationLibraries/README.md

 ```

 ## Citation
-If you use T38DrugDB in your research, please cite:
+If you use these Fragment libraries, please cite:
 ```
 [Add appropriate citation information here once available]
 ```